thanhphuongne/CrawlDataAI/backend/README.md

 1. User connects to WebSocket with JWT
 2. Verify token on connection
 3. On chat_message:
-   - Save message to MongoDB Dialog
+   - Save message to MongoDB Conversation
    - TODO: Call AI API for response
    - Send chat_response